-Marijuana, weed, Skunk, grass, pot – they’re all names for cannabis.
+Marijuana, cannabis, weed, Skunk, grass, pot – they’re all names for cannabis.
 For decades people have taken the plant for fun – but sick people are increasingly turning to the drug as a painkiller.
 Please see your local doctor / police officer to seek personal advice on growing 1 or 2 plants for your own personal medical use, you don’t want break the law.
 Cooking and collecting is totally legal if seeds are used.

 Pauline Taylor is a MS patient from Durham.
 She has had MS for 15 years, and for five of those, she has smoked Marijuana to ease her pain.

 “At the very beginning it was my daughter who got it for me.
 I was very worried about exposing my daughter in that way… She could’ve got into a lot of trouble with the police.”
 Sometimes Pauline has to go without Weed for months because supplies can be erratic, but when the pain really kicks in, Marijuana helps and, as a result, Pauline says that she can at least manage to get out of bed in the morning.